 d.
 If weather does not permit a Sectional tournament to be completed on Saturday, the tournament shall be continued on Monday.
 No Sectionals shall be played on Sunday.
 The Sectional must be completed by Monday.
-If circumstances do not permit a Sectional tournament to be completed by Monday evening, May 23, the top 4 seeded singles players and doubles teams shall advance to State unless they already have been defeated.
-If one of these players or double teams has been defeated, the winning singles player or doubles team would advance to the State Tournament in place of the seed.
+If circumstances do not permit a Sectional tournament to be completed by Monday evening, October 20, the top 4 seeded singles players and double teams shall advance to the State tournament unless they already have been defeated.
+If one of these players or double teams has been defeated, the winning singles player or doubles team would advance to the State tournament in place of the seed.